neopragma/cobol-unit-test/README.md

 ### Notes

 The precompiler recognizes certain keywords and substitutes test code, so that you need not code a lot of boilerplate code manually.
+Please see [the wiki](https://github.com/neopragma/cobol-unit-test/wiki) for syntax details.

 TESTSUITE - Provides a description for a series of test cases.
 The description is echoed in the output from the test run.

 MOCK - declares a mock.
-Current version has very basic support for mocking batch file I/O. This feature is currently under active development.
+Current version has support for mocking EXEC CICS commands and rudimentary support for mocking batch file I/O. This feature is currently under active development.

 BEFORE-EACH, AFTER-EACH - the precompiler copies these statements into paragraphs that are performed at the start and end of each test case.

 TESTCASE - identifies a test case.
 The description is echoed in the output of the test run.

 EXPECT - asserts an expected result.
-Current version only supports an equality check for PIC X items.
+Current version supports PIC X, numeric, and 88-level compares.

 VERIFY - verifies that a mock was accessed the expected number of times.